user0-tb/RetroIcons_m5/README.md

-# Mondstern Acryl Icons
+# Mondstern Acrylic Icons

-A very simple icon pack of Mondstern's Acryl icons.
+A very simple icon pack of Mondstern's Acrylic icons.

 Feel free to use this app code to make your own icon packs.